data61/Mirza/STYLEGUIDE.md

 Since we want our column names to be consistent with the columnn names we put in the migration function, this seemed like the way to go.

+## Naming tables in migration
+In the module `MigrateScript`, please make sure the tables names are `snake_case` as opposed to any variant of `camelCase`.

+This is because in SQL queries, all captials are converted to small case, so even if you name a table `myTable`, subsequent queries involving the table will call your table `mytable`.

 # Making Style Tweaks

 If you want to make style tweaks to some modules